-This is a step-by-step guide of how to make medlar jam, or, as it's technically a cheese, how to make medlar cheese.
+This is a step-by-step guide on how to make medlar jam, or, as it's technically a cheese, how to make medlar cheese.
 The medlar was a common fruit in Victorian times and has since been rather forgotten, but now it's coming back into fashion, and quite rightly so, but there are not many medlar recipes about.

-Better and bigger varieties of medlar are on the market and people are planting the pretty medlar trees, but few know what to do with the fruit.
+Better and bigger varieties of medlar are on the market, and people are planting the pretty medlar trees, but few know what to do with the fruit.

-Harvesting the medlar fruit
+Harvesting the Medlar Fruit

 Medlars are an unusual fruit and not suited to the supermarket, so I expect that you will have gathered, grown or have been given your medlars.
 If so, this is what you do with them next.

-Hard and inedible until they start to decay they should be harvested as late as possible in November.
-Leave them in a box in a cool dry place until they become soft and juicy.
-This ripening process is known as "bletting" the Medlars.
+Hard and inedible until they start to decay, they should be harvested as late as possible in November.
+Leave them in a box in a cool, dry place until they become soft and juicy.
+This ripening process is known as 'bletting' the medlars.

-You can eat them raw, they taste a bit like stewed apple and the dark brown flesh has the same texture.
+You can eat them raw; they taste a bit like stewed apple, and the dark brown flesh has the same texture.
 They can also be used to make jam (or cheese) and jelly.

-- A jam pan - mine is a lovely French copper one which is also decorative when not in use
+- A jam pan: Mine is a lovely French copper one which is also decorative when not in use.

 - Wooden spoon with long handle

-- Old jam jars.
-You can use any other sort of jar but beware lingering odours
+- Old jam jars: You can use any other sort of jar, but beware lingering odours.

 - Heatproof jug or special jam funnel